kenkong2000/notification-service/README.md

 This is a sample asynchronous services server to send email thru sendgrid.com

-Integration test with @SpringBootTest should be separated in another project or using SoapUI to test it automatically.
+Actual Integration test should be separated such as running automatic SoapUI test connected to DEV/QA server

 Required to setup environment variable: SENDGRID_API_KEY for sendgrid